jesselpalmer/the-engineering-managers-booklist/README.md

 [5 Tips for Being an Effective Tech Lead](https://www.thoughtworks.com/insights/blog/5-tips-being-effective-tech-lead) from Thoughtworks
 [Three Powerful Conversations Managers Must Have To Develop Their People](http://firstround.com/review/three-powerful-conversations-managers-must-have-to-develop-their-people/) from First Round
 [Scaling your software becomes increasingly easier, but what about scaling your team?](https://medium.com/@orenellenbogen/scaling-your-software-becomes-increasingly-easier-but-what-about-scaling-your-team-f8ab8e0da20f#.3t23ki1ao) from Oren Ellenbogen
+[The Best Leaders Are Humble Leaders](https://hbr.org/2014/05/the-best-leaders-are-humble-leaders) from Havard Business Review

 ### 1:1s
 [Why 1-1 meetings are crucial to your team’s success](https://blog.asana.com/2015/05/workstyle-what-is-a-1-1/) from Asana